-EHS students can choose a concentration in either Toxicology or Radiological Sciences to prepare for challenging and fulfilling scientifically oriented careers in government, non-profits, pharmaceuticals and academia.
+EHS students can choose a concentration in Environmental Toxicology or Radiological Sciences to prepare for challenging and fulfilling scientifically oriented careers in government, non-profits, pharmaceuticals and academia.
 While finishing their degree in as little as 12-18 months, students also obtaining valuable practicum internship experience and complete a Master's research thesis.

 MS students in Epidemiology select one of two program options, which differ only in their timeframe and schedule.
 The new Executive MS program is meant for working professionals and meets for one long weekend a month for 22 months.

 MS students who have started their careers will deepen their knowledge in a key concentration area of population and family health, such as maternal/child, youth and family health; sexuality, sexual and reproductive health; and public health and humanitarian assistance.

 This program is designed to be either completed in 9 months over an academic year or part-time over 2-3 years, not to exceed 5 years.

 Visit the Population and Family Health program page for more information.

 MS students in Sociomedical Sciences focus on the history and ethics of Public Health.
 Visit the program page for more information.